JeanElsner/thesis-capsules-neurorobotics/README.md

-My Master's Thesis in Robotics, Cognition, Intelligence.\
+My Master's Thesis in _Robotics, Cognition, Intelligence_ at TUM.\
-Topic: _Evaluation and Generalization of Capsule Networks in Neurorobotics_
+Topic: __Evaluation and Generalization of Capsule Networks in Neurorobotics__

 This is a _work in progress_.